TOUBKAL ASCENT: COMPLET GUIDE

 The road from Marrakech to Imlil crosses some very beautiful Moroccan natural sites.
 Starting with Lake Lalla Takerkoust 30 km south of Marrakech.
 A very beautiful region to discover too, with nautical activities and good Berber tajines to taste.

 That said, the road approaching the village of Imlil is a bit difficult to negotiate.
-Indeed, the road has many bends and one of the worst conditions when it rains in the region.
+Indeed, the road has many bends and is one of the worst conditions when it rains in the region.
 Drive, therefore, carefully, taking your time to admire the road.

 BEFORE THE ASCENSION OF TOUBKAL, THE BERBER VILLAGE OF IMLIL